Matt Bonner

 Matthew Robert Bonner (born April 5, 1980), also known as the Red Rocket or Red Mamba, is an American former professional basketball player.
 Bonner played college basketball for the University of Florida before being selected by the Chicago Bulls with the 45th overall pick in the 2003 NBA draft.
 During his career Bonner played for the Toronto Raptors and the San Antonio Spurs with whom he won two NBA championships.
+He is the only player in NBA history to be born in New Hampshire.

 Early life

 Born in Concord, New Hampshire, Bonner attended Concord High School, where he helped lead them to three state championships.
 Bonner was also the Valedictorian of his graduating class.

 College career

 Bonner accepted an athletic scholarship to attend the University of Florida, where he played for coach Billy Donovan's Florida Gators men's basketball team from 1999 to 2003.
 In his four seasons, he amassed 1,570 points, 778 rebounds and 165 three-point field goals.
 As a senior in 2003, he was a first-team All-Southeastern Conference (SEC) selection and an Associated Press honorable mention All-American.

 Bonner graduated with a bachelor's degree, with high honors, in business administration and a 3.96 grade point average (GPA).
 He won Academic All-American of the Year for the sport of basketball in both 2002 and 2003.